tonyc/open890/README.md

     cd open890
     ./bin/open890 start

+And then open a web browser to http://localhost:4000

 If you encounter an error related to shared libraries, etc, they _may_ be solved by installing the correct version, although the correct packages may not be available in your OS distribution's package manager.